 If you don’t have the cash for an American version, or if you’d just rather ease into the Fender thing, they also have some budget-friendly Player Series” models of the Precision and Jazz that are made in their Mexico facilities.

-For 2018 Fender returns to their roots with their new American Original Series of guitars and basses.
-They're high-quality instruments with innovative design tweaks and high-performance components.
-Of course they still maintain that classic look and feel the Fender Jazz and Precision made famous.
+The American Original Series of guitars and basses are high-quality instruments with innovative design tweaks and high-performance components.
+Of course, they still maintain that classic look and feel the Fender Jazz and Precision made famous.
 If you are thinking about a high-level bass the American Original Series is worth a look.

 Squier is Fender’s little brother, so to speak.
 They are owned by Fender, and most Squier guitars are low-cost versions of Fender instruments.
 This means a beginning player can start out with a Fender-style Precision or Jazz Bass at a reasonable price.